-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 And this potential scheme could be a sledgehammer, not a scalpel.
 If Mr. Trump gets a congressional recess, he could appoint whomever he wants to whatever roles he wants – potentially moving hundreds of nominees, with no say from Congress.

 “I certainly would take it seriously.
 It is unclear to what extent the Republican leaders of the House and Senate are willing to abdicate their constitutional responsibilities and become a factotum of Trump.
-If they acquiesce to this it would be changing our political system from separation of powers to more of a parliament,” said Daniel Schuman, the head of America Labs, a nonpartisan government modernization and transparency organization.
+If they acquiesce to this, it would be changing our political system from separation of powers to more of a parliament,” says Daniel Schuman, executive director of the American Governance Institute, a nonpartisan government modernization and transparency organization.
 “I’m really alarmed about this.”

 Some conservative legal scholars are sounding alarms as well.
-Edward Whelan, a senior fellow of the Ethics and Public Policy Center, has written multiple op-eds in recent days warning Republicans against going along with what he described as a “cockamamie scheme” that would undermine a “fundamental feature of the Constitution’s system of checks and balances.”
+Edward Whelan, a senior fellow at the Ethics and Public Policy Center, has written multiple op-eds in recent days warning Republicans against going along with what he described as a “cockamamie scheme” that would undermine a “fundamental feature of the Constitution’s system of checks and balances.”

 How Republican senators are responding

-Many Senate Republicans say they want to avoid this scenario – but also seem happy to have the threat of recess appointments hanging over the process as a way to pressure fellow lawmakers – both Democrats and Republicans – who are wary of specific Trump nominations.
+Many Senate Republicans say they want to avoid this scenario, but also seem happy to have the threat of recess appointments hanging over the process as a way to pressure fellow lawmakers – both Democrats and Republicans – who are wary of specific Trump nominations.
 Incoming Senate Majority Leader John Thune told reporters last week that “all options are on the table, including recess appointments,” to circumvent resistance to Trump appointments.

 “The Constitution gives the president the ability to adjourn the houses,” Republican Sen. Josh Hawley of Missouri, a Trump ally, told the Monitor this week.
 He added that it’s “never been done” and the procedure is “a little unclear,” before offering a warning to his Democratic colleagues: “Don’t gum up the confirmation process.”

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.